instride-ch/pimcore-js-translations/src/PimcoreJsTranslationBundle/Resources/docs/02-configuring_the_bundle.md

     # The amount of seconds the translation content is cached.
     http_cache_time:      86400

-    # Whether to output the JavaScript content minified or not.
-    minify_output:        false
 ```

 **Note:** You don't have to register the dynamic translation route, this is done automatically for you.